 - Lift the lid of the casserole dish and smell these flavours!
 Discard the bay leaf and herb stalks.
 Remove the meat and vegetables with a slotted spoon and transfer to a large serving dish, adding the mushrooms and pearl onions.
 Set aside and keep warm in a cool-moderate oven while preparing the sauce.

 - Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.
 Blend in 3 tablespoons of the hot stock then quickly whisk in the yolk mixture back into the stock.
-Stir constantly until thickened but do not boil (it will reduce its subtle flavours).
-Whisk until the sauce is smooth and velvety then pour over the meat and vegetables.
+Whisk constantly until thickened but do not boil (it will reduce its subtle flavours).
+Whisk until the sauce is silky smooth then pour over the meat and vegetables.

 Notes

-This recipe was originally published on 13 January 2015, but text and photos have been updated with a printable recipe card.
+This recipe was originally published on 13 January 2015, but text and photos are updated with a printable recipe card.

 Robert